 Cambodia’s weather is dominated by a monsoonal system of dry northerly winds between November and March, wetter winds from the Indian Ocean between May and September, and unsettled periods as the monsoons tussle for supremacy in April and October.

-Many a guidebook will recommend visiting Cambodia from November through March, but I tell my friends to visit between late May and early September, during the green season.
+Many a guidebook will recommend visiting Cambodia from November through March, but the green season, between late May and early September, is when you’ll beat the crowds.
 Sure, it rains two days out of three, but the mornings are almost always sunny and bright, with rain clouds gathering toward the late afternoon; get out of bed early to explore when Cambodians are most active ahead of the midday heat, and you’ll enjoy far fewer crowds and vibrantly green rice paddies.
 Plus, the money you save on shoulder-season hotel rates you can spend on massages, world-class golf, and fine food.

 If you must travel with the busloads of Chinese and Korean tourists in the cooler dry season, try to do so during the first two weeks of December for far fewer crowds and great hotel deals.